Is Your Relationship To God Wrecking Your Relationship With God? (Part 1)

 But the real question to ask is: does any of that really matter?
 Should it?

 A large enough number of people take the sacred texts literally that they must be honored in the conversation.
 Still others—and an ever-increasing number—do not, and look more to the teachings and the higher principles at play, shedding more and more of the convention, the traditions and, yes, the dogma.
 We do so because we are moving in a direction that we all do in our lives, and as groups in general—a direction of increasing wholeness, and ever-increasing embrace and acceptance of ourselves—and differences we have with others.

-And there are some who are looking beyond the differences the great spiritual traditions have to the universals truths that they all share.
+And there are some who are looking beyond the differences the great spiritual traditions have to the universal truths that they all share.

 We really only have two choices when we are faced with facts that do not fit our belief structures, and this is most glaring when it comes to religious beliefs..
 We can either expand our beliefs to include the facts on the ground, or we can dig in and regress and become more insular, ejecting the facts and reinforcing our belief structures.

 This expansion is another way to point to the activity of personal evolution actually occurring.
-We could say the same about regression, truthfully, as it is included in the over-all process, even knowing that the direction we hope to move is one of expansion.
-But, the eventual expansion is what leads to peace, ease, increased capacities, and all the other goodies we get to experience, even if it comes as the result of moving through the death-throes, and for some, the process as we shed the limitations of our previous preciously-held beliefs is a painful process that can give some an experience that ranges from confusion for some to grief for others.
+We could say the same about regression, truthfully, as it is included in the overall process, even knowing that the direction we hope to move is one of expansion.
+But, the eventual expansion is what leads to peace, ease, increased capacities, and all the other goodies we get to experience, even if it comes as the result of moving through the death-throes, and for some, the process as we shed the limitations of our previous previously-held beliefs - is a painful process that can give some an experience that ranges from confusion to grief.